n., plural: rhizomes

 - Rhizome plants such as potatoes gather energy in the form of starch or other sugars (glucose, sucrose, and fructose), and these rhizomes are thicker compared to stems growing above the ground.

-- Rhizomes also protect perennial plants by providing them energy throughout winters.
+- Rhizomes also protect perennial plants by providing them with energy throughout winter.

 - The advanced stems tend to produce rapidly and spread all over the place due to weed characteristics.